d3datadevelopment/DataWizard/README.en.md

 All exports are grouped together for better clarity.

-Sample exports are included in the scope of delivery.
+Sample exports are included in the package d3/datawizardtasks.
 These are intended to serve as an implementation reference for individual exports.
-The display of the sample exports can be deactivated in the basic module settings.

 ![administration area](assets/administration_exports.jpg "administration area")